ChinmayAmrutkar/Embedded-ML-Projects/Project4-Real-Time Sensor-Agnostic-Posture-Detection/README.md

 This project's goal was to build a complete, robust, and deployable machine learning system.
 This required solving two primary challenges:
 1.  **Sensor-Agnosticism:** The system must not be tied to a single sensor.
 It should be able to make a prediction using data from the accelerometer, gyroscope, *or* magnetometer.
 2.  **Orientation-Insensitivity:** The system must be robust to how the user wears it.
-It must correctly identify postures (e.g., "side") even if the sensor is "upside-down" (USB-down) or the user is on their left or right.
+It must correctly identify postures (e.g., "side") even if the sensor is "upside-down" (USB-down).

 This project solves both problems by using a data-centric machine learning approach.
 A single 1D-CNN is trained on a "robust" dataset that includes normalized data from all three sensors, collected in multiple orientations.